Datasilk/Core/README.md

 In the example above, a user tries to access the URL `http://localhost:7770/`, which (by default) will render the contents of the `MyProject.Pages.Home` class.
 This class loads `/Pages/Home/home.html` into a `Scaffold` object and replaces the `{{title}}` variable located within the `home.html` file with the text "Welcome!".
 Then, the page returns `base.Render`, which will render HTML from `/layout.html` along with the contents of `scaffold.Render()`, injected into the `<body>` tag of `/layout.html`.

 > NOTE: `MyProject.Pages.Home` is the default class that is instantiated if the URL contains a domain name with no folder structure.

+### Page Hierarchy
+To render web pages based on complex URL paths, the Datasilk Core framework relies heavily on the first part of the request path to determine which class to instantiate.
+For example, if the user accesses the URL `http://localhost:7770/blog/2018/01/21/Progress-Report`, Datasilk Core initializes the `MyProject.Pages.Blog` class.

+The request path is split up into an array and passed into the overridable `Render` function located in

+To create a page hierarchy, use a switch statement and logic to render content based on the URL path structure.

 ### Datasilk.Page
 Inherited in classes that are used to render page requests.